-Workers in PVH supplier factories in Ethiopia are also forced to do unpaid overtime and lose pay for drinking water at their work stations, said the U.S.-based Workers Rights Consortium (WRC), which monitors labor conditions worldwide.
+Workers in PVH supplier factories in Ethiopia are also forced to do unpaid overtime and lose pay for drinking water at their workstations, said the U.S.-based Workers Rights Consortium (WRC), which monitors labor conditions worldwide.

-Kasahun Folo, President of Confederation of Ethiopian Trade Unions, said the Union has been observing this trend for several years.
+Kasahun Folo, President of the Confederation of Ethiopian Trade Unions, said the Union has been observing this trend for several years.

-“When the workers try to associate themselves and ask for better working conditions, managers of the companies, especially in private sector, discourage them not to do so,” he said.
+“When the workers try to associate themselves and ask for better working conditions, managers of the companies, especially in the private sector, discourage them not to do so,” he said.
 “Their effort would go as far as firing from their job.”

 – Setting Minimum wage –